Pecan Encrusted Halibut Recipe

 - 3/4 cup finely chopped pecans

 - Preheat oven to 350-degrees F.

 - Sprinkle all sides of halibut with salt and pepper.

 - Place beaten egg in a small dish.
 Dip one side of halibut in egg mixture to coat; drain excess.
 Press egg-coated side of halibut in chopped pecans, pressing slightly to coat fillet.

 - Heat oil in a 12-inch heavy oven-safe skillet over moderately high heat until hot but not smoking, place fillets, pecan-coated side down in pan and sear for about 2 minutes, turn fillets over, and transfer to oven.
 Bake at 350-degrees F for 10 minutes or until done.
 If more doneness is preferred, if needed tent halibut to avoid burning until done.

 Check out Wild Alaska Flavor for other great recipes similar to this one.
 This is not a sponsored post.
-Alaska Seafood Marketing Institute sent me halibut to try, but I was not compensated in any way.
-As always all opinons are my own.
+Alaska Seafood Marketing Institute sent me halibut to try, but I was not compensated in any other way.
+As always all opinions are my own.